myCHS Log in Login/Register

 The Shared Ownership scheme is a simple and affordable way to purchase a property.

-You buy a share of a property (approximately between 25% and 75%) using a deposit and a mortgage, and pay a rent to CHS on the remaining share.
+You buy a share of a property using a deposit and a mortgage, and pay a rent to CHS on the remaining share.

 The combined monthly cost of mortgage and rent will normally be less than if you were purchasing the property outright or renting privately.